nablatest/overall-developer-test/README.md

   * Try using a javascript based search (if using HTML output)
   * Try using whatever template or custom javascript libraries you like to wow us all (if using HTML output)

+## What should be part of your solution?
+* The solution should be delivered as a collection (or single) of HTML pages / application with all the required CSS and JavaScript files.
+* Any other documentation needed to execute your solution

+## How will the technical assessment be evaluated?
+* The code will evaluated for clarity, design and readability.
+* If any tests are part of the submitted solution, the tests will be run the test the solution.
+The tests will be evaluated to verify the quality of the tests.
+* The solution will be opened in the Chrome browser and the functionality described above will be tests.
+Both positive and negative tests will be done against the solution.
+* Responsive layouts will be simulated using Chrome's developer tools.

+## How do I submit my solution?
+Send a pull request from your repository.

+## Questions or comments
+Please use the issues functionality on Github.
+All questions will be answered via Github.